tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - The application has been designed for international use from the outset.
 - All user facing text is provided with translations for all implemented languages.
 - To date, no need for translation of database content has been identified.
 It's all engineering speak.
 - The application uses the rails-i18n gem to assist with internationalization.
 This gem provides translations into  many languages for the core rails features, including model validation, database errors, time and date functions, currency, etc.
 - For reference, a copy of the en version of the translations is saved in config/locales/rails-i18n gem en for reference/en.yml.ref.
 This file is not used in the application, it is simply a copy of the en.yml file that is provided by the rails-i18n gem.
 Check here if you are not sure whether a translation is already provided, and avoid duplicating core translations if possible.
 Also note that not all language files include all translations!
 It is a work in progress...
 - The locale setting follows the basic guidelines in [Rails Guides section 2.2](https://guides.rubyonrails.org/i18n.html#setting-the-locale-from-url-params).
 - Changing locale is available in the layout header via a drop down menu.
+- The storage of translation files is detailed in the [INTERNATIONALIZATION.md](INTERNATIONALIZATION.md) file.

 ### Constants